 The table provides:

-• Plan view of the flume with the primary point of measurement (Ha) shown
+• Top-down view of the flume with the Ha (primary point of measurement) shown

-• Discharge equations in (3) Imperial and (2) SI units
+• Discharge equations in SI and Imperial units

 Materials